List of unproduced DC Comics projects: Plastic Man

-Early attempts of a live action Plastic Man film
+Early attempts of a live-action Plastic Man film

 A live action feature film featuring Plastic Man was in the works in 1992.
 It would have been produced by Amblin Entertainment, Warner Bros., and DreamWorks SKG, written by The Wachowskis, and to be directed by Brian Spicer, following the success of 1989's Batman.
-Nothing was made official until 14 years later, following the box-office disaster of The Wachowskis' Speed Racer, they decided to resurrect the old script and make the film with a release date set for December 2009.
+Nothing was made official until 14 years later, following the box-office disaster of The Wachowskis's Speed Racer, they decided to resurrect the old script and make the film with a release date set for December 2009.
 Both Jim Carrey and Bruce Campbell were considered for the role, until Keanu Reeves was announced to play Plastic Man.
 Nothing came out of this proposed 2009 film either.
 In 2013, rumors began to spread that David Tennant would play Plastic Man in the 2017 Justice League film as a comical character, something that The Flash's role in the film is.
-Later in December 2018, a new development of a Plastic Man film was announced as part of DC Extended Universe, with Amanda Idoko instead writing the screenplay and Robert Shaye executive producing.
+Later in December 2018, a new development of a Plastic Man film was put as part of DC Extended Universe, with Amanda Idoko instead writing the screenplay and Robert Shaye executive producing.
 Cat Vasko was later hired to do rewrite of her screenplay, now reworked as a female-centered film.

 Plastic Man animated film

 Filmmaker and comic book writer Kevin Smith mentioned at Calgary Comic and Entertainment Expo that he met with Geoff Johns and pitched an animated Plastic Man film that he wrote for DC.
 There have been no further developments since.
+Jim Parsons was set to voice the character before the film got scrapped.

-Plastic Man TV series
+Plastic Man TV series by other studios

-Several attempts to make a TV series based on Plastic Man were in development, one being in 1967 at Hal Seeger Productions, and another at Filmation.
+Before the release of The Plastic Man Comedy/Adventure Show by Ruby-Spears Productions in 1979, several attempts to make a TV series based on Plastic Man were in development, one being in 1967 at Hal Seeger Productions, and another at Filmation.

-Another attempt was in the 2006 where Warner Bros.
+Another Plastic Man series was attempted in 2006 when Warner Bros.
 Animation and Cartoon Network commissioned an animated pilot titled "Puddle Trouble".
 They ultimately decided not to pick it up as a series, but the pilot can be seen on the Plastic Man: The Complete Collection DVD set.